digital-bauhaus/python-project-template/README.md

 This is a template for a Python project following all the current best practices.
 Python versions >3.6 are supported.

+## Developing

+[Poetry](https://poetry.eustace.io/) is used to build the package.
+After installing Poetry, you can install this package with:

+    poetry install

+Run the tests manually with:

+    tox

 ## Getting Started

 To use this template for your project, do the following: